How To Discipline Insubordination In An Employee

 Step 2: Be direct in your communication.

 Be direct.
 If they’re not listening or listening very well, point out that this behavior isn’t acceptable.
-It’s crucial that the erring employee acknowledges their unacceptable behavior.
+The erring employee must acknowledge their unacceptable behavior.

 Step 3: Remain calm and composed.